proof3/Teal/README.md

 { "option": String, "node_id": String, "state_change": Object }
 ```

 where the object can be an arbitrary JSON object with key-value pairs.
-In order to make a node's prompt or options dependent on some state, we can use the `state_required` parameter like so:
+In order to make a node's options dependent on some state, we can use the `state_required` parameter like so:

 ```
 {